Overview

 What it does

-claude -psubprocess re-reviews every turn (different prompt, different personality, your existing Claude Code login), running a deterministic 13-rule rubric plus tsc/eslint/ripgrep and writing evidence-backed critiques that cite real tool output rather than guessing. - Maps — builds a structural repo-graph of your codebase (files, symbols, call chains) so you can explore and understand what your agent actually built, not just what it claims it built.
+claude -p; as each agent family is integrated, it uses that family's own brain instead.
+It runs a deterministic 13-rule rubric plus tsc/eslint/ripgrep and writes evidence-backed code reviews that cite real tool output rather than guessing. - Maps — builds a structural code map of your codebase (files, symbols, call chains) so you can explore and understand what your agent actually built, not just what it claims it built.

 - Remembers — cross-session memory keyed to each project: rules learned from your feedback, past bugs and how they were resolved, facts you've told it.